eda-ricercatore/admin-notes/tutorials/git-tutorial.md

 				 - If there are any differences, copy the updated files to this recently cloned *Git* repository.
 				- ⚠️ ***Write and use a Python script to automate this process.***
++ For *Git* repositories with very large files, try the following:
+	- use Git Large File Storage \cite{Olson2016} for large files, or large data sets.
+	- a set of steps to reduce temporary files and online larger file uploads.
+		* remove temporary files, as much and as often as possible.
+			+ Use my Ruby script to recursively enumerate subdirectories to search for temporary files.
+				- Use a set of specified file extensions that these temporary files have to simplify specification of the set of temporary files.
+		* Use *Git* operations for `add` and `commit` for smaller files, and push these commits to the remote *Git* repository (or the "*Git* server").
+			+ Do this from the *Terminal* application's command-line interface.
+			+ Or, do this via a GUI-based Git client.
+		* Use the Web-based interface for cloud-based software/VLSI project repositories to upload larger files, and include appropriate commit messages to describe the uploads.

 #	References